-I-type forgings are one of the more common parts in the oil drilling industry, such as wellhead devices, oil trees and throttling, pressure and other equipment, the market demand is large.
+I-type forgings are common parts in the oil drilling industry, including wellhead devices, oil trees, throttling and pressure equipment, and there is a high market demand for them.

-The shape of this type of forgings has the following characteristics: the two ends of the flange and the intermediate cylinder coaxial, flange and intermediate connection cylinder diameter difference.
+The shape of this type of forging has the following characteristics: the two ends of the flange and the intermediate cylinder are coaxial, and there is a diameter difference between the flange and intermediate connecting cylinder.

 Status and analysis of the forging process

-The current commonly used production process of I-shaped forgings is:
+The current commonly used production process for I-shaped forgings involves two steps:

-(2) A symbolic pulling and elongation process is added to the above production process to form the small central cylindrical part.
+(2) In addition to the above process, a symbolic pulling and elongation process is used to form the small central cylindrical part.

 However, both of these processes have the following shortcomings:

-(1) Low raw material utilization, in extreme cases less than 50 per cent (in the case of the products studied in this paper, the utilization rate of raw materials using the above production process (direct free forging) is only 74 per cent at its highest).
+- Low raw material utilization, which in extreme cases can be less than 50%.
+For the products studied in this paper, the raw material utilization rate using the direct free forging process was only 74% at its highest.

-(2) The large amount of spare parts for processing and the high processing costs, resulting in high production costs and weak product profitability.
+- Large amounts of spare parts for processing and high processing costs, resulting in high production costs and weak product profitability.

-In this article, we mainly study the forgings of the forging type, break through the limitations of the traditional production process, avoid the above problems, in order to reduce production costs, adapt to market rhythms, increase market competitiveness as the ultimate goal.
+In this article, our focus is on the forging type of forgings.
+Our goal is to break through the limitations of the traditional production process and avoid the problems mentioned above in order to reduce production costs, adapt to market rhythms, and increase market competitiveness.

-And we focus on the shape of such forgings from the design of the split die, using the tire die forging process production, to achieve the dimensional accuracy of the forged parts.
+We mainly concentrate on the shape of such forgings, starting from the design of the split die and using the tire die forging process for production to achieve the dimensional accuracy of the forged parts.

 Process flow of I-shaped forgings

-Since these forgings are mainly produced in small and medium batches, they are produced using the die forging process.
+As these forgings are mainly produced in small and medium batches, they are manufactured using the die forging process.

-The over-investment in workwear and the large production costs make it difficult to improve market competitiveness, so a comprehensive analysis is considered.
-The research on the production process of splitting die can have the double advantage of both the precision of die forging products and the multiple varieties of small batches in the production of tire die forging.
+Due to excessive investments in workwear and high production costs, improving market competitiveness has become challenging.
+Therefore, a comprehensive analysis is being considered.
+Research on the production process of splitting die can offer dual benefits, such as precision in die forging products and the production of various small batches of tire die forging.

-The specific process flow diagram is shown in Figure 1.
+The specific process flow diagram is illustrated in Figure 1.

 Figure 1: Process flow diagram

-In the free forging process already belongs to the complex class of forgings, the design of the split die puts forward higher requirements.
+As the free forging process already belongs to the complex class of forgings, the design of the split die requires higher standards.

-Based on the part diagram provided by the user, the forgings are drawn according to the new process plan, close to the forgings process balance.
-The product has high dimensional accuracy and the part and forging diagrams are shown in Figure 2.
+Using the part diagram provided by the user, the forgings are created based on the new process plan.
+This plan brings the forgings process closer to balance resulting in high dimensional accuracy.
+Figure 2 displays the part and forging diagrams.